 INSTRUCTOR

-Who should take this course: ND’s, ROHP’s, MD’s, and DiHom’s
+Who should take this course: ND’s, Nutritionists, MD’s, DIHom’s, and other modalities that are in clinical practice.Â

 Microscopy practitioners assist in the Live Cell training offered through Health House.